 - d) Confirm the input by clicking OK. - 8.
 These project configurations have the following effect in zenon Runtime.
-Runtime: - a) Creates a connection to the Primary Server - b) Copies its Runtime files to a project target folder - c) Starts Runtime - d) Requires if necessary Runtime to be restarted - 9.
-The entry VBF30=... in the zenon6.ini file is set on the project target folder.
+Runtime: - a) Creates a connection to the Primary Server - b) Copies its Runtime files to a project target folder - c) Starts Runtime

+- d) Requires if necessary Runtime to be restarted - 9.
+In the VBF30=... entry in the zenon6.ini file you set the project target folder.